clumio-code/terraform-provider-clumio/docs/resources/policy.md

 Optional:

 - `backup_tier` (String) Backup tier to store the RDS backup in.
-Valid values are: `frozen`(for SecureVault Archive) and `standard`(for SecureVault record - This is supported for existing policies for a limited period of time).
-For new policies, the only supported value is `frozen`.
+Valid values are: `frozen` and `standard`.
+For new policies, the only supported value is `frozen`. `standard` is supported for existing policies for a limited period of time.
+	- `frozen` = Clumio SecureVault Archive
+	- `standard` = Clumio SecureVault record

 <a id="nestedblock--operations--advanced_settings--ec2_mssql_database_backup"></a>